At a glance…

 You will work closely alongside the center staff to promote better health and wellbeing outcomes while engaging in a cross-cultural learning exchange with the people you are working with.
 Volunteer work can include, but is not limited to, providing care, physical therapy, education, vocational skills development, recreation and stimulation, or supporting with cleaning and maintaining the facilities.
 You may provide one-to-one classroom assistance, help in preparing creative activities and festivities, provide support with meal times or during physiotherapy routines.
 You will also help with supervising, assisting with excursions, general care and cleaning/chores as required.

-To participate in this project, you must volunteer for a minimum duration of 4 weeks and have previous experience working with individuals with Special Needs.
+To participate in this project, you must volunteer for a minimum duration of 3 weeks and if you would like to volunteer in the specialized centre you must have previous experience working with individuals with Special Needs.
 Please outline your relevant experience in your application when you apply.

 Volunteers on the Sports project in Rome have the unique opportunity to teach sports to migrants (asylum seekers and refugees) or individuals who have special needs.
 This project is well suited to volunteers who are passionate about sports education and have enthusiasm for working with individuals coming from challenging backgrounds.